 The NFS gateway machine needs the same thing to run an HDFS client like Hadoop JAR files, HADOOP_CONF directory.
 The NFS gateway can be on the same host as DataNode, NameNode, or any HDFS client.

-The user running the NFS-gateway must be able to proxy all the users using the NFS mounts.
-For instance, if user 'nfsserver' is running the gateway, and users belonging to the groups 'nfs-users1' and 'nfs-users2' use the NFS mounts, then in core-site.xml of the namenode, the following must be set (NOTE: replace 'nfsserver' with the user name starting the gateway in your cluster):
+The NFS-gateway uses proxy user to proxy all the users accessing the NFS mounts.
+In non-secure mode, the user running the gateway is the proxy user, while in secure mode the user in Kerberos keytab is the proxy user.
+Suppose the proxy user is 'nfsserver' and users belonging to the groups 'users-group1' and 'users-group2' use the NFS mounts, then in core-site.xml of the NameNode, the following two properities must be set and only NameNode needs restart after the configuration change (NOTE: replace the string 'nfsserver' with the proxy user name in your cluster):

 <property> <name>hadoop.proxyuser.nfsserver.hosts</name> <value>nfs-client-host1.com</value> <description> This is the host where the nfs gateway is running.
 Set this to '*' to allow requests from any hosts to be proxied. </description> </property>

 The above are the only required configuration for the NFS gateway in non-secure mode.
-For Kerberized hadoop clusters, the following configurations need to be added to hdfs-site.xml:
+For Kerberized hadoop clusters, the following configurations need to be added to hdfs-site.xml for the gateway (NOTE: replace string "nfsserver" with the proxy user name and ensure the user contained in the keytab is also the same proxy user):

 <property> <name>nfs.keytab.file</name> <value>/etc/hadoop/conf/nfsserver.keytab</value> <!-- path to the nfs gateway keytab --> </property>